KhayaDillon/rails-reading-list-manager-project/planner.md

 User's Shelves
 --route would be '/user/:id/shelf/:id'
 --under each book is...
+-amount of pages left (model method)
 -an integer adjuster for the pg count
--amount of pages left (model method)
 -drop box to adjust book status
 -drop box to move to another shelf
 -(submitting this info goes to book edit)
+-(model method - page count must be less than page total)

 User Profile
 --username?